SalonetheGreat/CS3223-Project-1/README.md

    see src/qp/oprators/Orderby.java

-   This class provides an orderby operation and returns tuples ordered by given attributes in Asc/Des order (depending on the input)
+   This class provides an orderby operation and returns tuples ordered by given attributes in Asc/Des order (depending on the input).

    open() will generate an external sort operator from the base to sort the given base table in Asc/Dec order based on given attributes.